 PricewaterhouseCoopers LLP (PwC) performed limited assurance on certain data in the following categories (see PwC’s Report of Independent Accountants and Management's Assertion):

 - Diversity, Equity & Inclusion (select metrics)

-- Ethics and Compliance (Our Credo Integrity Line Complaints & Inquiries)
+- Ethics and Compliance (Inquiries and Complaints as Recorded with Our Credo Integrity Line by Category)

-Our Global Audit & Assurance reviewed select data for accuracy, completeness and validity.
-The financial data and general information about the business in this Report were previously audited for disclosure in our 2020 Annual Report.
+Our Global Audit & Assurance organization reviewed select data for accuracy, completeness and validity.
+The financial data and general information about the business in this Report were previously audited for disclosure in our 2021 Annual Report.

 Divestitures: Except for injury statistics and violations or fines, EH&S data of divested companies are excluded in the reporting year.